Éric Rohmer: 1950–1962: Shorts and early film career

 In 1950 Rohmer made his first 16mm short film, Journal d'un scélérat.
 The film starred writer Paul Gégauff and was made with a borrowed camera.
 By 1951 Rohmer had a bigger budget provided by friends and shot the short film Présentation ou Charlotte et son steak.
 The 12-minute film was co-written by and starred Jean-Luc Godard.
 The film was not completed until 1961.
 In 1952 Rohmer began collaborating with Pierre Guilbaud on a one-hour short feature, Les Petites Filles modèles, but the film was never finished.
 In 1954 Rohmer made and acted in Bérénice, a 15-minute short based on a story by Edgar Allan Poe.
 In 1956 Rohmer directed, wrote, edited and starred in La Sonate à Kreutzer, a 50-minute film produced by Godard.
 In 1958 Rohmer made Véronique et son cancre, a 20-minute short produced by Chabrol.

 Chabrol's company AJYM produced Rohmer's feature directorial debut, The Sign of Leo (Le Signe du lion) in 1959.
 In the film an American composer spends the month of August waiting for his inheritance while all his friends are on vacation and gradually becomes impoverished.
-It included music by Louis Sagver.
+It included music by Louis Saguer.
 The Sign of Leo was later recut and rescored by distributors when Chabrol was forced to sell his production company, and Rohmer disowned the recut version.
 In 1962 Rohmer and Barbet Schroeder co-founded the production company Les Films du Losange (they were later joined by Pierre Coltrell in the late 1960s).
 Les Films du Losange produced all of Rohmer's work (except his last three features produced by La Compagnie Eric Rohmer).